etlegacy/etlegacy/README.md

 while remaining compatible with the ET 2.60b version.

 The Legacy mod is the default mod shipped with ET: Legacy.
-It aims to add many useful features and improvements, while staying close to the original gameplay, as well as being lightweight and fully extensible through Lua scripts.
+It aims to add many useful features and improvements, while staying close to the original gameplay, as well as being lightweight and extensible through Lua scripts.

 For more information consult our [changelog](http://dev.etlegacy.com/projects/etlegacy/wiki/Changelog).